Frequently Asked Questions

 Can one or two family dwellings be added to the property once the farm is in the program?

 If not, how can this be done?
-Once the landowner has closed on a conservation easement, the property may not be subdivided.
-A landowner may choose to create exception parcels separate from the property before a conservation easement is placed on the remainder, or create a limited number of residential parcels on the property that are part of the easement.
-The removal of agricultural land from the total acreage may reduce the eligibility of the property.
-Exception parcels that are not part of the easement may be created, but the program strongly discourages “doughnut holes” that increase impervious surface and reduce agricultural use.
+Once the landowner has closed on a conservation easement, the property may not be subdivided nor any un-allowed for residences constructed.
+A landowner may choose to create Retained Development rights on the property before a conservation easement is placed.
+These allow for a limited number of residential parcels on the property that are part of the easement.
+The removal of agricultural land from the total acreage may reduce the eligibility of the property or affect the appraisal value

-Is land placed under an agricultural conservation easement open to the public?
+Is land placed under a farmland protection conservation easement open to the public?

 No. The sale of development rights does not make farmland public property.
 The public has no right to access or use a deed-restricted farm without the landowner’s consent.
 Land protected with a conservation easement under the National Park Service/ American Battlefield Protection Program must be visible from a public road.
 In both programs, public access to a protected property is not permitted.